 Today we show our coverage of the Guild Wars 2 Community DayOur team went to Brighton to offer media coverage of the Guild Wars 2 community and press event that NCSoft and ArenaNet organized, so were going to give you a description of it and some media content for you to know how it has been.

-Everything started in the morning with a presentation of their flagship, Guild wars 2, but were going to skip that part since everybody knows the game already, for those who just heard this game title for the very first time, you have nice profile of the game here.
+Everything started in the morning with a presentation of their flagship, Guild wars 2, but were going to skip that part since everybody knows the game already, for those who just heard this game title for the very first time.
 The best part came went we got to put our hands on it, guided by both Arenanet and NCSoft crew we had some free time to play as we wanted, unfortunately there were 2 races unavailable as in the Beta Weekend, Asura and Sylvari, so we went with one of the other races, as soon as you get to your first storyline shared event, which takes place on the first minute you get into the game, we realized that we were running the first step of the event, which was defending a bridge from centaurs, while other press members were already killing the final boss of the same event and we couldnt see them since they were behind a locked door, so after asking an ArenaNet developer it seems like some events like this one can be run by several players in several stages so all of them got the feeling that theyre the first ones doing it, so as soon as they killed the boss our gates opened and started the second part and final boss of the event, there are other events in which you can catch up the current progress even if its in its final stage though, it depends on the event.

 Another interesting fact is that the events are stackable, we may say, this means that you can be running an event of helping to provision a village while suddenly some bandits attack it (second event) and a boss that is wandering around (third event ) happens to pass by pretty near and joins the fight too, so you find yourselves with provisions in your hands, and having to defend a village from bandits while at the same time trying to kill a huge boss, since the events system is a flawless game mechanic, it escalates depending on how many players get involved in each one and it keeps escalating all the time so you will always find yourself in a maybe-hard-but-doable situation, so you can choose to complete a specific event, two, or even all of them, so if everybody plays it well and help each other, remember you can resurrect your downed and fallen friends, you can kick all the bad guys out of there and get the village provisioned, important thing is not to panic.